From Tradition to Health: 5 Surprising Benefits of Mappillai Samba Rice

 1. Good for diabetics

 · It has a better glycemic index compared to white rice, which prevents rapid sugar spikes after meals and improves insulin sensitivity.
-It can be a great addition to your diabetic diet chart.
+It can be a great addition to your Indian diabetic diet chart.

 · Anthocyanins in Mappillai Samba rice inhibit enzymes like amylase, reducing sugar release into the bloodstream.